 - Lithium-induced hypercalcaemia.

-- Tertiary hyperparathyroidism.
+- Tertiary HPT.

 - Other causes of hypercalcaemia, especially malignancy; other causes include thyrotoxicosis, sarcoidosis, Paget's disease of bone and Addison's disease.

-Primary hyperparathyroidism is the most common cause of hypercalcaemia in many studies.
+PHPT is the most common cause of hypercalcaemia in many studies.

 - Look for any obvious drug causes (eg, lithium, thiazide diuretics).